Advanced Persistent Threats (APTs)

 Advanced: APTs involve groups of attackers often working with governments and commercial entities.
 These groups are able to combine multiple targeting methods with a range of tools, technologies and techniques to reach, compromise, and maintain access to a target.
 Such groups usually have advanced technology skills, state protection, and a wide range of channels through which they can mount their attacks.

-Threat: APTs are skilled, motivated, organised and well-funded.
+Threat: APTs require attackers who are skilled, motivated, organised and well-funded.
 They are executed by coordinated humans, rather than by mindless and automated pieces of code.

 Since any organisation could be the object of a highly advanced, long-term, and large-scale targeted attack, you can better defend your organisation if you have a better understanding of APTs.